QEHS-Websites/Inner-HTML-JavaScript-Console.github.io/README.md

 Check the timestamp in his GitHub as my copy is simply that.
 He will update his to help all students who have added this to his code.

 ---

 # Instructions

+**Note:** use the alternate instruction if this fails and notify me.
+I can contact this author.

 To the bottom of you `<body>`, add the following HTML ... **BEFORE** any other `<script src="[NAME].js"></script>`
 ```html